Like all democratic votes, protest votes will be included in news reports and national results if the numbers make them significant and newsworthy.

-Their examples include one protest vote (image below) where the voter has scribbled 'None of the Above' with a tick.
-The advice is to classify it as 'voter's intention uncertain', on the basis that there is no 'clear intention to vote for one candidate'.
+The examples given include a protest vote (below) where the voter has written 'None of the Above' with a tick.
+The advice is to classify it as 'voter's intention uncertain'.

-The weakness in their classification is that this 'voter's intention' is actually clear.
+The weakness in their classification is that the 'voter's intent' in the example is clear.
 No sane person could fail to understand it, especially in the current political environment.

-To establish the formal right of protest within UK elections, protest votes must be clear beyond dispute, and must increase significantly in number.
+To establish a right to say 'no' in UK elections, protest votes must be clear beyond dispute, and multiply in number.

-- Avoid the official mark.
-Don't put a cross (or tick) anywhere on the paper.
+- Don't put a cross (or tick) anywhere.

 - Don't write anything else which could identify you, or create any uncertainty or excuse.

 - Just put a single line through all the boxes.

 Write NONE across the ballot paper, so that your intention is clear beyond dispute.